vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 * `FullName` - the name of the user provided by the Vipps UserInfo endpoint.
 * `UserId` - must be set to `sub` provided by Vipps to make sure the Auth0 users will be linked correctly.

-A complete implementation of checking if a user exists and creating it if not can look like
+A complete implementation of checking if a user exists and creating it if not can look like this:

 ```c#
     public async Task<bool> CreateAuth0User(User user, string sub)